kamejoko80/jf4418_buildroot_ext/README.md

    Insert uSD into uSD card socket of JF4418, after power on, the board run u-boot with console promt is s5p4418#

-   Before booting Linux we set up u-boot environtment variables as bellow commands :
+   Before booting Linux we set up u-boot environtment variables as bellow commands (set only onetime at fist booting Linux) :

    s5p4418# setenv bootcmd 'fatload mmc 0:1 0x48000000 uImage; bootm 0x48000000'